Troubleshoot errors

 Data Fetcher does not have access to base X. Please re-authenticate via the extension and select "All current and future bases in all current and future workspaces"

-Your Data Fetcher workspace needs to be authorized to access all the bases you want to run scheduled/trigger/webhook URLs runs in.
-You either need to turn off the failing request's scheduled/trigger/webhook or re-authenticate Data Fetcher and Airtable.
+Your Data Fetcher workspace needs to be authorized to access all the bases where you want to use scheduled/ trigger/ webhook URLs runs.
+You either need to turn off the failing request's scheduled/trigger/webhook URL or re-authenticate Data Fetcher and Airtable.

 Your X references table "Y" but it is missing in base.
 Has it been renamed?